 This is basically a long (six metres) cable that has a plug that goes into the car on one end and another plug on the other end.
 You can then connect either a 3-pin domestic plug or a “commando” plug onto the end of the cable.
 Charging from a 3-pin plug is eminently possible (we’ve done it a number of times) but it’s painfully slow.
 You get about 6 mph charging rate.
-The reason that they give you the commando plug is probably because that’s the kind of charging socket that the Tesla “voucher” for a home charger gets you.
 This is a perfectly serviceable charger, but has the disadvantage that you kind of have to get the cable out and plug it into charger and then to the car every time you get home.
-This is too much of a faff for us, so we opted for a “ROLEC” charger, which was available through a government-sponsored grant and has an integrated cable built into it (unfortunately, that grant is no longer available 😦 ).

 As an aside, here’s what our chargers look like:

-The one on the left is the Tesla-sponsored one (now not available) and the one on the right is the ROLEC one.
+The one on the left is the a Commando 32amp lockable socket and the one on the right is the ROLEC one.
 Firstly, you’ll notice that we have both chargers.
 That’s because it turned out that it was cheaper to get both chargers installed than it was to get one installed.
 It seemed like a no-brainer to us.
 You can just seen the cable emerging from the bottom of the ROLEC charger.

 So, that’s the stuff that comes as standard.
 You can charge at home and you can supercharge.